sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 This command will do the following:

 - Read config_db
-- check if IP address exists.
-If yes, delete all IP addresses from interface
+- check if IP addresses exists.
+If yes, delete all IP addresses from the interface
 - Delete all attributes, delete router interface(Ethernet0)

 ### Delete vrf